gokulmInfy/m2x-particle-core/README.md

 Post multiple values
 --------------------

 M2X also supports posting multiple values to multiple streams in one call.
-Use the following function to do this:
+To do so, use the following function:

 ```
 template <class T>